My take on game design in three quotes:

 “Simple rules lead to complex behaviour.
 Complex rules lead to stupid behaviour.”
 (George Lemnaru)

-“A build tells more than a thousand words.” (my own actually, but it works better in german)
+“A build tells more than a thousand words.”

 - Depending on the briefing I start with an extensive research phase.